 This work was created for the maids that worked in the kitchen.
 They rode in the back seat of the car, with no expression on their face.
 The work was sold at the Virginia Highland Summer Fest in Atlanta, GA.

 This work was created for the ones who have passed on.
 Although they are gone, they still live and watch over us.

 A piece of driftwood from the Mississippi River, this work was created in 2012.
 The base was made from a piece of maple, that was over 100 years old.
-When I applied oil to the work, it darked the wood. giving it a rich glow.
+When I applied oil to work, it darkens the wood.
+Giving it a rich glow.
 My angels fly.

 38 ” x 7” x 2”